walishahidadnan/walishahidadnan/README.md

-# KakaKhail Shahid Adnan:
-  Front-end developer with over 4 years of experience in javaScript React Next.js TypeSript and many more.
+I am a Front-end developer with over 4 years of experience in javaScript React Next.js TypeSript and many more.
 I worked with over 50+ clients and more than 10+ companies as a freelancer.

 # 💫 About Me: